soxueren/atsd/administration/monitoring-metrics/database-tables.md

-# Monitoring Metrics : Database Tables
+# Monitoring metrics : Database Tables

 Database Tables statistics can be viewed directly in the ATSD UI under